Associate Dean for Institutional and Policy Research

 Colin.Chellman@cuny.edu / 646-758-7895

-Sarah Truelsch is Senior Policy Analyst for Higher Education Access at the City University of New York (CUNY).
+Sarah Truelsch is Director of Policy Research at the City University of New York (CUNY).
 Sarah’s research portfolio includes demographic and policy trends impacting demand for higher education in New York City, drivers of college enrollment changes, transfer policy, remedial course requirements, and other factors affecting credit accumulation, retention, and graduation.
 Sarah was previously a Research Analyst at CUNY’s Office of Institutional Research, where she worked closely with the Division of Enrollment Management on a range of issues related to admissions, enrollment patterns, and academic progress.
 Before joining CUNY, she was a Research Associate at the American Institutes for Research and at New American Schools, both in Washington, D.C., and a consultant for the New York City Department of Education.
 She has an M.P.A. from New York University’s Wagner School and a B.A. in Political Science from the University of Chicago.